AI-nsley69/discordjs-template/README.md

 ## What is this?
 This is a discord.js bot template derived from the work done in [AinsBOT](https://github.com/AI-nsley69/AinsBOT) with some stripped features.
+The bot currently works with message-based commands like the ol' fashion bots.

 ## How do I get started?
 You can use this as a template for a new github repository, then you can start modifying the code on that repository!